 Turbo convection heat technology provides even and fast cooking for when you don’t want to heat up your whole oven.
 It offers warm, toast, broil, and bake options, plus a turbo choice.
 It comes with a 60-minute timer with a bell letting you know cooking has finished.

 The brushed steel exterior offers a modern take for small appliances, and recessed handles for the bottom drawer create a cleaner silhouette for your countertop.
-It cooks everything from pies to pizza to casseroles.
+The Oster Convection Oven cooks everything from pies to pizza to casseroles.

 Breville makes small premium appliances that look great and offer all the extra details you need in a premium model.
 This pizza oven is the first household oven to offer temperatures up to 750 degrees, providing a nearly professional finish to any pizza you have.